 Vicens: Cabernet Sauvignon turrón, "chocolate con churros" turrón...

 This has turned into one of the most widely-anticipated culinary unveilings of the year: what will the great chef Albert Adrià create for nougat company Turrones Vicens?
 This prolific collaboration has heaped on successes that are embodied by the line of Albert Adriá Natura products.
-This year we are once again dying to try his new creations: with Cabernet Sauvignon, "chocolate con churros", pumpkin seeds, tart tatín, and honey and lemon nougat.
+This year we are once again dying to try his creations such as turrón with Cabernet Sauvignon, "chocolate con churros", pumpkin seeds, tart tatín, and honey and lemon nougat, while we taste its latest one: The Beer Nougat is made from a white chocolate ganache and Inedit Damm beer coated with a thin layer of milk chocolate.
+The sweet taste of chocolate creates a perfect symbiosis with the slightly bitter taste and citrus touches of beer.
 Don't miss them!

 How about a slice of cheese turrón?